Hang-Hu/restaurantRecommender/report.md

 # Report

-You will submit a report of at most 5 pages giving an overview of your project.
-(A little more is okay for groups of 3; a little less is probably appropriate for groups of 1 or 2.)

-3-4 pages for me.

 ## Problem definition

 What is the problem that you are trying to solve?
 What are the challenges of this problem?